 The Young Adult Housing Program (YAHP) from the Washington State Department of Commerce's Office of Homeless Youth provided the jurisdiction with an essential new resource for the provision of rent assistance, transitional housing, and case management for young adults ages 18 through 24.
 YAHP provides young adults with housing search assistance, temporary rental assistance, and case management as well as access to transitional or interim housing during the housing search process for youth with the highest barriers.
 The Youth Subcommittee of the CoC and the Youth Advisory Board evaluated the effectiveness of the joint TH-RRH project under YAHP and determined that both components need to be operated by the same agency.
-They will be conducting an RFP to select an operator for the new version of the program in Fall 2021.
 These efforts shorten the time families and singles are homeless and increase their stability for permanent housing.